What is a tire bead gap

 The Basics

-If you've never actually mounted a tire to a wheel (bike, car, utv, etc.), it's easy to assume you simply fill the tire with air and it magically inflates and stays on the wheel.
-What makes the magic actually happens is a combined effort between your favorite wheel and tire companies.
-There are a ton of safety measures both wheel and tire manufacturers take to ensure each product properly beads, has ample strength for side impact, and guarantees that the bead stays in place.
+If you've never actually mounted a tire to a wheel (bike, car, utv, etc.), it's easy to assume you simply fill the tire with air and it magically stays on the wheel.
+What makes the magic happen is a combined effort between your favorite wheel and tire companies.
+There are many safety measures that both wheel and tire manufacturers take to ensure each product properly beads, has adequate strength for side impact, and stays in place.

-What you need to consider is that if you alter the recipe of this process (lowering air pressure below suggested psi, or going speeds not recommended for both wheel or tire), you're going to test the limits of these safety measures and you'll be putting you and your passengers in harms way.
+What you need to consider is that if you alter the recipe of this process (lowering air pressure below the suggested psi, or going speeds not recommended for either wheel or tire), you're going to test the limits of these safety measures, and you'll be putting yourself and your passengers in harm's way.

-Let's address each of the parts and pieces that make a successful tire and wheel combo.
+Let's address each part and piece that make a successful tire-and-wheel combo.

-The tire bead is the term used for the edge of a tire where the rubber makes direct contact with the wheel.
-The tire bead is a super stiff loop of coated steel wires that are tightly wound to exert pressure on the outer lining of the tire.
+The tire bead is the edge of a tire where the rubber makes direct contact with the wheel.
+The tire bead is a super-stiff loop of coated steel wires, tightly wound to exert pressure on the tire's outer lining.
 The function of a tire’s bead is to firmly adhere the tire to the outer surface of the wheel.
-It does this by using pressure from the wires to mold the rubber to the wheel’s frame.
-The bead forms an airtight seal against the wheel and allows for a more efficient transfer of forces as the vehicle moves.
-The rubber compound that surrounds the tire bead reduces the flexibility of the wires and deflects damaging forces, especially in harsh environments like rock crawling or hard turns under speed.
+It uses pressure from the wires to mold the rubber to the wheel’s frame.
+The bead forms an airtight seal against the wheel, enabling more efficient transfer of forces as the vehicle moves.
+The rubber compound surrounding the tire bead reduces the flexibility of the wires and deflects damaging forces, especially during rock crawling or hard turns at high speeds.

 what is a tire bead utv wheels tires

-Because each tire bead can vary in thickness (sometimes drastically), it's important to know the available bead gap on a wheel can vary as well.
+Because tire bead thickness can vary (sometimes drastically), it's important to know that the available bead gap on a wheel can vary as well.
 This presents a unique issue when deciding what tire to choose for your specific wheel.
-If the tire's bead is too thick for your wheel's bead gap, installing can be difficult and potentially dangerous once installed on a vehicle.
+If the tire's bead is too thick for your wheel's bead gap, installation can be difficult and potentially dangerous once installed on a vehicle.

-As the tire industry evolves, we're seeing larger and larger tire beads which is actually a good thing.
-Stronger beads means a greater force on your wheel when you want to air down.
-The problem with this evolution is that most wheel companies are slow to evolve at the same pace.
+As the tire industry evolves, we're seeing larger and larger tire beads, which is a good thing.
+Stronger beads mean greater force on your wheel when you air down.
+The problem with this evolution is that most wheel companies are slow to keep pace.

-All Valor Offroad UTV wheels use a larger than industry average 10mm bead gap to ensure that no matter what tire you pick, our wheels can safely accommodate.
+All Valor Offroad UTV wheels use a larger-than-industry-average 9-10mm bead gap to ensure that, no matter which tire you pick, our wheels can safely accommodate it.
 Not sure how large your wheel's bead gap is?
 Use a micrometer and measure from the inside of the bead hump to the inside of the wheel's lip flange (or ring for bead lock wheels).
 This is the maximum space allocated for your tire's bead.
 If the tire's bead thickness is larger than the bead gap... you're asking for issues.
-We recommend you do a quick spec search on other brands and you'll likely find most are between 6-8mm.
+We recommend you do a quick spec search on other brands; you'll likely find that most are between 6 and 8mm.

 beadlock vs standard wheel bead gap bead hump